vondele/Stockfish/docs/gensfen.md

 `random_multi_pv_depth` - the depth to use for multiPV search for random move.
 Default: `depth2`.

+`tactical_threshold` - maximum change in score after doing a null move (must be non-zero to enable).
+Default: 0.

 `write_minply` - minimum ply for which the training data entry will be emitted.
 Default: 16.

 `write_maxply` - maximum ply for which the training data entry will be emitted.
 Default: 400.